 Students wishing to have a grade changed to a "W" after a semester has passed should follow the IU Indianapolis grade appeal procedure as outlined in this bulletin.
-Grade appeal forms are available online from registrar.iupui.edu.
+Grade appeal forms are available online here.
 These grade petitions in undergraduate courses will not be considered for concluded courses older than 5 years.
-Exceptions will only be considered if an extremely serious and documented circumstance (e.g., coma, unmanageable schizophrenia, etc.) literally prevented the student from filing the petition within the 5-year period.
+Exceptions will only be considered if an extremely serious and documented circumstance (e.g., coma, unmanageable schizophrenia, etc.) literally prevented the student from filling the petition within the 5-year period.